Specializing in Services to Children with Developmental Delays Including Autism and Those Who Are Medically Fragile

-Howard Haber Early Learning Center, (also known as Howard Haber ELC), located in the Parkchester section of the Bronx, is a preschool for children ages 3-5.
+Howard Haber Early Learning Center, (also known as Howard Haber ELC), located in the Parkchester section of the Bronx, is a preschool for children ages 3 to 5.
 Due to its strong leadership and effective instruction, Howard Haber ELC was recently awarded the National Association for the Education of Young Children, (NAEYC) accreditation by the NAEYC Academy for Early Childhood Program Accreditation.
 The school includes 15 classrooms for preschoolers with disabilities, including 6 classrooms that primarily utilize Applied Behavioral Analysis (ABA) to teach children within very structured learning environments.
-Within the classrooms, the teacher to student ratio can range from 12:1 to 6:1 depending on the learning and behavioral needs of the children.
+Within the classrooms, the teacher-to-student ratio can range from 12:1 to 6:1 depending on the learning and behavioral needs of the children.
+There are also teaching assistants in all classrooms.

 Howard Haber ELC aims to prepare the students for the transition to elementary school through the teaching of developmentally-appropriate social, communicative, academic, and self-care skills and that requires teachers to consider the accessibility of every concept.

 For its young learners with ASD who require more individualized, specialized instruction, Howard Haber ELC has high support, specifically-structured ABA classrooms led by teachers who possess specific training in autism education.
-Following child assessment and evaluation, the complex target skills are broken down and taught via step-by-step instruction as teachers work to ensure that the students have the learning readiness skills necessary to make the transition to elementary school.
+The site uses the STAR Autism Program to address student needs.
+Staff is trained throughout the year by STAR coaches to ensure that the curriculum is used appropriately and effectively with this group of learners.

 Strategies involving PECS (Picture Exchange Communication System), iPads, assistive communication devices, Smartboards, and computers are commonplace in the classrooms and help instructors create motivating, reachable content that facilitates student learning.
 Howard Haber ELC both recognizes the potential value of technology in helping many students acquire appropriate skills but is aware of the possible issues caused by relying too heavily on these technological strategies.